garg-aayush/spatial-alias-removal/README.md

-# spatial-alias-removal
-Removing the spatial aliasing from the seismic data
+# Removing the spatial aliasing in seismic data using Deep Learning Super-Resolution
+Aayush Garg, Delft University of Technology
+Abe Vos, Nikita Bortych and Dr. Deepak Gupta, University of Amsterdam

+## Abstract
+> To do

 ## Blind Test
 Input data with spatial aliasing |  Output data without spatial aliasing